Grammar and mechanics

 - To show a time range, use an en dash and include the am/pm after both times, for example, 3:00 pm–4:00 pm.

-- If indicating both the date and time, separate them with the word “at”, rather than with a comma.
+- If indicating both the date and time, separate them with the word “at” instead of a comma.

 Time zones